Northern lights, majestic waterfalls … Welcome to Iceland, one of the tourist destinations most current trends!

 2. Make the campsite at the foot of Skogafoss

-There are so many beautiful waterfalls in Iceland, which makes it difficult to choose where to go.
-We recommend you to visit Skogafoss and spend a night in tents.
+There are so many beautiful waterfalls in Iceland admire choose which proves to be a difficult choice.
+That said, we recommend you visit Skogafoss and spend a night in tents.
 In fact, you can admire a beautiful waterfall in a private setting and enjoy the view until sunset.

 3. Climb to the top of the tower of the church in Reykjavik Hallgrimskirche

-Because of its original architecture, the Church Hallgrimskirche is the most famous church in Iceland!
-From its summit – the boom of the Church reached 75 meters high – you’ll have one of the best views of Reykjavik which you will love to see!
-You can reach the top of the tower by the stairs or if you do not want to tire you, you can use a lift.
+Because of its original architecture, the Church Hallgrimskirche is the most famous churches in Iceland!
+From its summit – the boom of the Church reached 75 meters high – you’ll have one of the best views of Reykjavik it is possible to admire.
+You can reach the top of the tower by the stairs or if you do not want to tire you with a lift.

 4. Watch the eruptions of geysers Geysir

-The original geyser – named Geysir – not erupts as often as the experts had predicted because the hole was gradually filled by visitors who amused themselves by throwing stones at the bottom of the geyser.
-There are many other geysers near and one of them plans to water 10 meters high every 6 minutes!
+The original geyser – named Geysir – not erupts as often as the experts had predicted because the hole was gradually filled by visitors who amused themselves by throwing stones at the bottom of the geyser .. . that said, there are many other geysers near which one of them plans to water 10 meters high every 6 minutes!

 5. Enjoy the power falls Dettifoss

 No other place in Iceland will also make you feel small and vulnerable than Dettifoss.
-Indeed, this waterfall, 45 meters high, is the power of Europe.
+Indeed, this waterfall, 45 meters high (equivalent to a 15 storey building) is the power of Europe.
 You can admire a powerful waterfall pouring dramatically in a narrow canyon in a deafening roar.
-Going to Dettifoss will remind you the power and beauty of Mother Nature!
+Go to Dettifoss will remind you the power and beauty of Mother Nature!

 6. Stay in a traditional house covered with grass